alexcrespo98/DataBuddy/README.md

 ---

-## License

-MIT

 ---

 **Questions or need customization?**
-Open an issue in [DataBuddy GitHub](https://github.com/alexcrespo98/DataBuddy) or contact the repo owner.
+Open an issue in [DataBuddy GitHub](https://github.com/alexcrespo98/DataBuddy) or contact your boy Alex.